mdpopescu/public/README.md

 * SimpleViewEngine: a view engine with only two directives, {{if}} / {{else}} / {{endif}} and {{foreach}} / {{endfor}}.
 Evaluates expressions with {{name}} and the current item itself in a foreach is {{}}.

+* SocialNetwork: what the name says; written for a job interview.

 * Sudoku: a Sudoku solver based on Peter Norvig's article at http://norvig.com/sudoku.html

 * TextGeneration: (for now) using Markov chains to generate plausibly-looking texts.